Defense rests without ex-President Trump taking the witness stand in his New York hush money trial

 Prosecutor Matthew Colangelo shot back that “the trial evidence overwhelmingly supports each element” of the alleged offenses and said the case should proceed to the jury.

-The judge didn’t immediately rule on the defense’s request.
+The judge did not immediately rule on the defense’s request.
 Such long-shot requests are often made in criminal cases but are rarely granted.

 Long reported from Washington.
 Associated Press writers Jill Colvin and Michelle Price in New York; Meg Kinnard in Columbia, S.C.; and Eric Tucker and Alanna Durkin Richer in Washington contributed to this report.